-Just got to Fresh 70 Crusader?
+Just got to Fresh Level 70 Crusader?
 Good job!
 Welcome to the REAL D3!
 Your goal is to get your FREE SET ASAP.
-In this guide, you’ll learn exactly what to do for each step, ultimately leading to the end-game as your Fresh 70 Crusader.
+In this guide, you’ll learn exactly what to do for each step, with builds and protips, ultimately leading to the end-game in our Fresh 70 Crusader Guide.

-In S8, the Crusader free set is Seeker of the Light.
+In S20, the Crusader free set is Seeker of the Light.

 |Falling Sword||Rapid Descent|